How to Repair Cracks in Drywall: Patch Up Your Life and Your Walls

 Once all the locking tongue and groove floor boards are in place, focus on the shoe molding and threshold pieces.

-For the shoe moulding, use a nail gun, making sure to nail into the baseboard.
+For the shoe molding, use a nail gun, making sure to nail into the baseboard.
 For the threshold pieces, only gluing with molding adhesive is necessary.

 Upcycle A Thrift Store Chair Without Losing The Vintage Charm